-I am a Research Fellow at the Research Group in Computational Linguistics (RGCL) at the University of Wolverhampton (UK).
+I am computational linguist working at the Research Institute in Information and Language Processing (RIILP) and Research Group in Computational Linguistics (RGCL) at the University of Wolverhampton (UK).

-Before coming to Wolverhampton, I spent seven years holding research and teaching positions in Germany at the University of Cologne, at Saarland University, and at the German Research Center for Articial Intelligence (DFKI).
+Before coming to Wolverhampton, I spent seven years in Germany at the University of Cologne, at Saarland University, and at the German Research Center for Articial Intelligence (DFKI).
 I received my PhD from Saarland University with a thesis on computational methods applied to varieties of pluricentric languages.
-I have degrees in Information Systems (B.Sc.), Translation Studies (Pg.Dip.), and Natural Language Processing (M.A.).

-My research interests include language and dialect variation, low-resource languages, second language acquisition and educational NLP applications, author profiling and forensic linguistics, text categorization, and translation technology.
+My research interests include language and dialect variation, low-resource languages, second language acquisition and educational NLP applications, author profiling, text categorization, and translation technology.
 Here is a complete list of my publications and the language resources I've developed.

 I am one of the organizers of the series of workshops on NLP for Similar Languages, Varieties and Dialects (VarDial).
-The next edition is VarDial 2018 at COLING in Santa Fe, USA.
+The most recent edition was VarDial 2018 at COLING in Santa Fe, USA.
 I am co-editing with Preslav Nakov a book for the series Studies in Natural Language Processing and a special issue of the journal Natural Language Engineering on the same topic.
 Both publications by Cambridge University Press.

 I am a program committee member of several workshops and conferences.
 A full list is available here.